A-F-V/obsidian-arcana/README.md

 To create a new agent, add a new file to the `Conversation Agent Folder` specified in settings.
 1) The agent's **name** is the name of the file.
 Names must be unique and cannot be the same as **Socrates**
 2) The agent's **initial message** is the body of the file.
-3) For additional agent settings, see the below table:
+3) For additional agent settings, you can add the following fields to the file's YAML frontmatter:

 | Setting ID | Setting Type | Description |
 | --- | --- | --- |